YanSong97/MAgent-demo/README.md

 a user-friendly wrapper for enviroment *pursuit, battle, battlefield, gather, tiger_deer*.
 [Repo LINK](https://github.com/PettingZoo-Team/PettingZoo/tree/master/pettingzoo/magent)

-**Requirement**: pettingzoo base library, simply using `pip install pettingzoo ` , a basic demo can be found in [LINK](https://github.com/YanSong97/MAgent-demo/blob/main/Demo%20of%20PettingZero-MAgent.py)
+**Requirement**: pettingzoo base library, simply using `pip install pettingzoo `, and also magent, use `pip install magent`

+a basic demo can be found in [LINK](https://github.com/YanSong97/MAgent-demo/blob/main/Demo%20of%20PettingZero-MAgent.py)

 ## Papers on MAgent